Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Reconstruction Results in the Dimension-Six Model with TianQin

 \subsubsection{Reconstruction of the geometric parameters with TianQin}

 First, we consider the benchmark point $\mathrm{BP_1}$, which is expected to produce a signal close to the maximum sensitivity of TianQin.
 Using the phase transition parameters for $\mathrm{BP_1}$ listed in Tab.~\ref{tab:pt}, we compute the corresponding GW spectrum from the SW component, modeled by the DBPL spectrum, as shown in Fig.~\ref{fig:tqgwa}.
-Fig.~\ref{fig:tqgwa} compares this GW signal with the sensitivity curve of the TianQin detector.
-As shown in the figure, the signal peak lies entirely below the Galactic foreground noise curve, indicating that reconstruction of this signal by TianQin would be challenging.
-However, the detectability of the GW signal can be estimated through its SNR, which may be enhanced by extending the observation time sufficiently.
+The predicted GW signal is compared with the TianQin sensitivity curve in Fig.~\ref{fig:tqgwa}.
+As shown in the figure, the signal amplitude lies below the detector sensitivity curve across all frequencies.
+However, this does not preclude detection.
+The detectability of the GW signal can be estimated through its SNR, which may be enhanced by extending the observation time sufficiently.
+With $T_{\mathrm{obs}} = 4~\mathrm{years}$, the signal can significantly exceed the PLIS curve as shown in Fig.~\ref{figpls} and Fig.~\ref{figpls2}.

 More specifically, the detectability of the signal depends on whether its SNR exceeds the threshold required by the detector.
 Since the SNR is determined through time integration, extending the observation duration enhances the likelihood of detection.

 Second, we analyze the capability of the TianQin detector to reconstruct the geometric parameters of the GW signal using both the Fisher matrix approach and the nested sampling algorithm implemented with \texttt{PolyChord}.
 We adopt benchmark point $\mathrm{BP_1}$ with bubble wall velocity $v_w = 0.57$ to reconstruct three key geometric parameters of the DBPL template: $\log_{10}(h^2\Omega_2)$, $\log_{10}(f_2/\text{Hz})$, and $\log_{10}(f_2/f_1)$.
+In principle, $v_w$ can be determined by solving the Boltzmann-fluid equations governing the interaction between the bubble wall and the surrounding plasma~\cite{Ekstedt:2024fyq,Laurent:2022jrs}.
+Utilizing numerical simulations and theoretical methods allows for a more accurate estimation of the bubble wall velocity.
+However, this calculation constitutes an independent and involved analysis that lies beyond the primary scope of this work, which focuses on the reconstruction pipeline from GW observables to model parameters.
+We therefore treat $v_w$ as a fixed external input.
 This choice of $v_w$ is motivated by its ability to produce a GW signal that matches the peak sensitivity of TianQin, allowing high-precision reconstruction of the spectral features.
 In addition to signal reconstruction, we also present the posterior distributions of the foreground amplitudes from Galactic and extragalactic sources.